whiteth/HelloGithub2/README.md

  1. what is Git (a version control system)

- 2. Environment on Github and Github desktop
+ 2. Environment on Github

- 3. Let's try on your own
+ 3. EMvironment on Github desktop

  ---

+ 3.1 Let's try on your own

+ ---

  (19:50 10min break)

+ ---

  4. Let's work in a pair to resemble as team project

- 5. To know what to do when it's a contradiction
+ 5. To know what to do when it's a conflict

  6. A quick course survey